zamazan4ik/awesome-pgo/article/article.md

 TODO: write where performance can be valuable for gamedev domain: developer productivy (faster code-test loops), better drivers (CPU part), lowering systems requirement, battery life (steam deck and mobile gaming domains)

 For now, PGO is rarely mentioned with games.
 The only known to me case is the talk from GDC 2023 "Squeezing out the last 5% of performance: AGDE, profile-guided optimization, and automation" ([Youtube](https://www.youtube.com/watch?v=CNbpFTyHOe8)) - it mentions [this](https://developer.android.com/games/agde/pgo-overview) PGO guide in the Android Game Development Extension (AGDE) documentation.
+It's great to see PGO mentions in such places!

 One of the interesting areas here - game engine optimization with PGO.